 Timeline and Status

 This project is expected to be complete in summer 2019.

 Cost and Funding

 The Transportation Authority provided Neighborhood Program funds to supplement the Metropolitan Transportation Commission's contribution of federal Community Based Transportation Funds, to provide a total project budget of $80,000.

-From 1959-1963 Portsmouth Square was redesigned and constructed to become a park on top of a parking garage.
-In 1970 The Chinese Cultural Center Bridge, a pedestrian walkway, was built over Kearny Street to connect the park to the new Holiday Inn, and between 1987-2001 three phases of improvements occurred, including new restrooms, raised planting areas, and finally, a new community room and two play areas.
+From 1959 to 1963 Portsmouth Square was redesigned and constructed to become a park on top of a parking garage.
+In 1970 the Chinese Cultural Center Bridge, a pedestrian walkway, was built over Kearny Street to connect the park to the new Holiday Inn.
+Between 1987 to 2001 three phases of improvements occurred, including new restrooms, raised planting areas, and finally, a new community room and two play areas.
 Most recently, in 2016, the restroom was updated.
 For more information see the initial workshop presentation (PDF) for the Portsmouth Square Improvement Project.

 This project was driven by District 3 Supervisor and Transportation Authority Chair Aaron Peskin and builds on the extensive recent community outreach and engagement for the park improvement project.
 Outreach efforts will engage stakeholders including the Chinatown Community Development Center, Portsmouth Square garage management, Recreation and Parks Department, SFMTA, and others visiting and traveling to the vicinity of Portsmouth Square.
 The project will engage a steering committee to advise staff throughout the project and prioritization of recommendations.